-Provider requests were sent for all BLLs that were ≥3.5 μg/dL, unless the source of exposure was already identified or if the report was from an occupational clinic and the name of the employer was identified on the lab report or from previous follow-up in the last five years.
-Additionally, as of December 2022, post cards requesting information about exposure were sent to all individuals with BLL's ≥3.5 μg/dL along with a brochure on take home lead.
-All adults who had a BLL ≥15 μg/dL were contacted for an interview.
-Interviews were also conducted of adults with BLLs ranging from 3.5 to 15 μg/dL if the source of their lead exposure could not be identified from the laboratory report or a provider request.
+Provider requests were sent for all BLL's received ≥3.5 μg/dL, unless the source of exposure was already identified or if the report was from an occupational clinic and the name of the employer was identified on the lab report or from previous follow-up in the last five years.
+Additionally, as of December 2022, postcards requesting the source of lead exposure were sent to all adults with BLL's ≥3.5 μg/dL whose source of exposure was unknown, along with a brochure on take home lead exposure.
+All adults who had a BLL ≥15 μg/dL were contacted for an interview if the individual had not been interviewed in the last 5 years.
+Interviews were also conducted for adults with BLLs ranging from 3.5 to 15 μg/dL if the source of their lead exposure could not be identified from the laboratory report, provider request, or postcard.
 A letter was sent to these adults explaining Michigan's lead surveillance program and inviting them to answer a 15-20-minute telephone questionnaire about their exposures to lead and any symptoms they may be experiencing.
 The "Working Safely with Lead" brochure was sent with each initial interview letter.
-The questionnaire collected patient demographic data, work exposure and history information, symptoms related to lead exposure, information on potential lead-using hobbies, source of drinking water and non-work-related activities, and the presence of young children in the household to assess possible take-home lead exposures among these children.
+The questionnaire collected patient demographic data, work exposure and history information, symptoms related to lead exposure, information on potential leadusing hobbies, source of drinking water and non-work-related activities, and the presence of young children in the household to assess possible take-home lead exposures among these children.
 Trained interviewers administered the questionnaire.
 Five attempts to call an individual at various times and days were attempted before an individual was considered unreachable.

 Upon completion of the interview, participants were sent a thank you letter with educational brochures that varied on the source of the individual's exposure to lead: one on working safely with lead, the second on controlling lead exposure in firing ranges, and a third on reducing lead exposure when reloading firearms or casting lead as a hobby (available at www.oem.msu.edu under Resources for Adult Blood Lead (ABLES)).
-These three brochures were updated in August 2022 to reflect the new $97.5^{th}$ percentile of 3.5 μg/dL.
-The updated brochures are as follows:
+These three brochures were updated in August 2022 to reflect the new 97.5th percentile of 3.5 μg/dL.
+The brochures can be found at: